4Ls Retrospective Template and Guide

 Reflect on what your team liked, learned, lacked, and longed for.

-The 4Ls template encourages teams to look at specific actions they should start doing, stop doing, and continue doing.
+The 4Ls retrospective encourages teams to look at specific actions they should start doing, stop doing, and continue doing after a sprint.
 Together, collaborators agree on the most important steps to be more productive and successful.

 About the 4Ls Template

 The 4 Ls retrospective is a team activity upon completion of a sprint designed to understand what worked, what didn’t, and what can be improved.
 The 4Ls stand for liked, learned, lacked, and longed for.

 After a Sprint, it can be helpful for the team to pause and take stock of what happened.
 Emotions can run high, so it can be difficult for teams to have a discussion that isn’t marred by frustration.
 The 4Ls retrospective is a useful tool that removes the emotional elements of a Sprint.
 It empowers the team to highlight the positive elements of a Sprint and understand the negative, allowing them to think from a factual rather than emotional perspective.